dinhanhthi/dinhanhthi.com/_posts/stats/2020-06-02-wasserstein-earth-mover-distance.md

 - [What is an intuitive explanation of the Wasserstein distance?](https://www.quora.com/What-is-an-intuitive-explanation-of-the-Wasserstein-distance)
 - [GAN — Wasserstein GAN & WGAN-GP](https://medium.com/@jonathan_hui/gan-wasserstein-gan-wgan-gp-6a1a2aa1b490)
+- [An example](https://www.youtube.com/watch?v=U7xdiGc7IRU) of why we need to use EMD instead of Kolmogorov–Smirnov distance (video).

 {% endkatexmm %}